 Alternative Overlook Point or Big Day Hike?
 Mirror Lake Loop & Snow Creek Trail.
 Once past Mirror Lake go as far you you can go up Snow Creek Trail at the far end of Tenaya Valley loop.
 At top of Valley Rim where the trail flattens, skip over trees on your right for a commanding view of Half Dome and Cloud’s Rest.
 No reason to go further.
 4-5 Miles R/T with loop, Just under 2000 foot elevation gain at 3-5 hours R/T depending upon how far you go.
 Take a lunch and 2 liters water.
 Dogs can go on Mirror Lake loop part of trail.

-Sequoia Tree Groves: The Merced and Tuolumne Groves are open off of Highway 120 just 30 minutes north of Yosemite Valley.
+Sequoia Tree Groves: The Tuolumne Grove is open off of Highway 120 going west towards Tioga Pass just 30 minutes north of Yosemite Valley.
 The Tuolumne Grove is busier and larger.
 It has small elevation loss/gain on an old roadbed at about a mile in/out.
-The Merced Grove is a bit further in distance, quieter and smaller.
-Both are worth your time.
-Sorry, the Mariposa Grove on the south entrance are closed for facilities renovation and trail restoration until autumn.
 The Tuolumne Grove has great interpretation and is okay for strollers, children, and dogs!
 Take a liter of water.

-El Portal Railroad Park & Merced River Wild and Scenic Area & the Bug: Beaches and swimming anywhere or across the silver suspension Briceberg Bridge and further downstream!
-The Bug’s Hornets Nest swimming hole is good probably for June but the Bug Loop Trail is good anytimes for the hardy.
-Mountain Bike in the morning along north upstream side of the Bridge.
+El Portal Railroad Park & Merced River Wild and Scenic Area & the Bug Beaches and swimming anywhere or across the silver suspension Briceberg Bridge and further downstream!
+It’s too cold and swift at the river now so go to the Bug’s Hornets Nest swimming hole is good probably for June but the Bug Loop Trail is good anytime for the hardy.

 Mariposa Old Gold Town & Museums: Shop along the old 1850’s era block and see the Old Jail and the oldest operating western Courthouse.
 The Mariposa History Museum takes you back to the Gold Rush, whereas the California State Gem and Mineral Museum at the Mariposa Fairgrounds shows what was dug up here and the rest of California.
 Music on the Green every Saturday eve.